Igniting Awareness: New Fire Safety Survey

 Summary of Findings

-• 42% don’t have a fire extinguisher on every floor.
+• 42% don’t have an extinguisher on every floor.

-• 28% lack a basic fire escape plan.
+• 28% have no basic fire escape plan.

 Wall Packs for Residential Fire Safety